-Shantel Krebs South Dakota Secretary of State
+South Dakota Secretary of State

-Kea Warne, Deputy Secretary of State, Elections Services State Capitol, 500 East Capitol Ave, Suite 204 Pierre, SD 57501 (605) 773-3537 www.sdsos.gov elections@state.sd.us
+Kea Warne, Director, Division of Elections State Capitol, 500 East Capitol Ave, Suite 204 Pierre, SD 57501 (605) 773-3537 www.sdsos.gov elections@state.sd.us

-Last updated April 6, 2018
+Last updated February 14, 2022

-200 copies printed by the South Dakota Secretary of State's office at a cost of \$0.20 each.
+200 copies printed by the South Dakota Secretary of State's office at a cost of \$1.19 each.

-Table of Contents

-Page 3 Important Election Dates

-Page 4 Voter Registration

-- Registration Requirements

-- Registration Locations

-- Registration Deadlines

-Page 5 Party Registration

-Identification at the Polls

-Page 6 Absentee Voting

-Page 7 Provisional Ballots

-Write-in Candidates

-Who May Vote in the Primary

-Page 8 Instructions to Voters

-Page 9 Ballot Marking Devices

-Offices to be filled in the 2018 Election

-Page 10 Candidate Information

-Page 12 Independent Candidate Information

-Page 14 New Political Party Formation Recognized Political Parties

-Page 15 Qualifications to Hold Office and Term Limitations

-Page 16 Campaign Finance

-Page 18 South Dakota Initiative and Referendum

-Page 19 Voting in the June 5, 2018 Primary

-Page 20 Secure Elections in South Dakota
+Table of Contents Page 3 Important Election Dates Page 4 Voter Registration - Registration Requirements - Registration Locations - Registration Deadlines Page 5 Party Registration Identification at the Polls Page 6 Absentee Voting Page 7 Provisional Ballots Write-in Candidates Page 8 Who May Vote in the Primary Instructions to Voters Page 9 Ballot Marking Devices Page 10 Offices to be filled in the 2022 Election Page 11-12 Candidate Information Page 13 Independent Candidate Information Page 14 New Political Party Formation Recognized Political Parties Page 15 Qualifications to Hold Office and Term Limitations Page 16-17 Campaign Finance Page 18 South Dakota Initiative and Referendum Page 19 Secure Elections in South Dakota Page 20 Who can vote in the Primary Illustration

-Important Election Dates June 26, 2017 (90 days after the adjournment of the legislative session) Deadline for submitting referendum petition November 6, 2017 Deadline to file petitions for placement of an initiated measure / constitutional amendment on the general election ballot.
-January 1, 2018 Earliest date for a candidate to sign declaration of candidacy and begin circulating petitions (90 days after the adjournment of the legislative session) Deadline for filing a referendum petition from the 2018 Legislative Session.
-March 27 Deadline to file nominating petitions for June primary election April 20 Absentee voting begins April 24 Deadline for candidates to file nominating petitions as independent candidates May 21 Voter registration deadline for the June primary election June 5 Primary Election Polls open 7:00am to 7:00pm - local time June 25 Deadline for submitting referendum petition August 14 Run-Off Election (Required only if no candidate for Congress or Governor is nominated by at least 35% of the vote in the party primary) September 21 Absentee voting begins October 22 Voter registration deadline for the general election November 6 General Election Polls open 7:00am to 7:00pm - local time
+Important Election Dates November 8, 2021 Deadline to file petitions for placement of an initiated measure/constitutional amendment on the 2022 general election ballot.
+January 1, 2022 Earliest date for a candidate to sign declaration of candidacy and begin circulating petitions (90 days after the adjournment of the legislative session) Deadline for filing a referendum petition from the 2022 Legislative Session March 29 Deadline to file nominating petitions for June primary election April 22 Absentee voting begins April 26 Deadline for candidates to file nominating petitions as independent candidates May 23 Voter registration deadline for the June primary election June 7 Primary Election Polls open 7:00am to 7:00pm - local time TBD Deadline for submitting referendum petition July 1 Deadline to file petitions for a new political party organizing that does not have a candidate for U.S. Senate, U.S. House, Governor, or Legislature, who is nominated at a primary election August 16 Run-Off Election (Required only if no candidate for Congress or Governor is nominated by at least 35% of the vote in the party primary) September 23 Absentee voting begins October 24 Voter registration deadline for the general election November 8 General Election Polls open 7:00am to 7:00pm - local time